Girlfriend, Girlfriend: Characters

 Saki's best friend and classmate who comes from a rich family.
 She is at the top of their class academically.
 She discovers Naoya's romantic arrangement with Saki and Nagisa and she disapproves of it.
-It is later revealed she is secretly in love with Naoya as well, although he does not show any romantic feelings for her at all.
-Eventually, he does accept Shino as his third girlfriend, but he only does it for Saki's sake, and not because he actually loves her.
+It is later revealed that she is also secretly in love with Naoya and that her attempts to end Saki's relationship with him are an attempt to get over her feelings for him.
+After this is discovered, she continues to stay with the group until either Saki tells Shino to give up or Naoya accepts her.
+Naoya eventually confesses his love for her, and with Saki's blessing, she officially becomes his third girlfriend.